 - Provide a special meal, such as a pancake breakfast or BBQ lunch, for teachers and administrators.
 Don't forget to invite the student council and class officers too. - Hold a Teacher Appreciation Day at school.
 Have members take apples or apple pies to each teacher.
 Or give a small gift each day and make sure there is FFA information included. - Take flowers or potted plants to selected classrooms for all grade levels.
 Ask to address the class and tell them about FFA and agricultural education.
 Let them know where those plants come from. - Make presentations to supportive administration and staff.
-Use plants, floral arrangements or other chapter-made items as rewards. - Have each FFA member identify one former FFA member in the community.
-Contact that person to wish them a Happy FFA Week. - Write thank you notes to the teachers who assist and support you with FFA activities (this includes your advisors). - Present community businesses with certificates, plaques or pictures thanking them for their continued support. - Make personal visits to businesses in the community.
-Be sure to wear Official Dress. - Hold a dinner or family fun night to recognize your parents and family for their love and support. - Set up a dinner for local FFA Alumni and participate in fun activities. - Hold a ceremony for a teacher or supporter who isn't a former FFA member and make them an "honorary" member.
+Use plants, floral arrangements or other chapter-made items as rewards. - Write thank you notes to the teachers who assist and support you with FFA activities (this includes your advisors). - Present community businesses with certificates, plaques or pictures thanking them for their continued support. - Make personal visits to businesses in the community.
+Be sure to wear Official Dress.

-2017 FFA WEEK ACTIVITY IDEAS
+2018 FFA WEEK ACTIVITY IDEAS